What is chronic plaque psoriasis?

 Patients to be treated with systemic therapy will be asked to undertake screening tests to ensure the medication is safe for them and as a baseline.

-If plaque psoriasis is too extensive or severe to be effectively managed with topical treatments alone, phototherapy or systemic agents can be used and are usually very effective at improving and even clearing psoriasis; these include:
+If plaque psoriasis is too extensive or severe to be effectively controlled with topical treatments alone, phototherapy or systemic agents can be used and are usually very effective at improving and even clearing psoriasis; these include:

 For more information on these and other treatments, see DermNet's page on treatment for psoriasis.